- 12 bacon strips, diced

 - In a large skillet, cook bacon over medium heat for 5 minutes or until partially cooked; drain on paper towels.
 Roll out dough to 1/2-in. thickness; brush with 1 tablespoon of oil.
 Cut into 1-in. pieces; place in a large bowl.
 Add the bacon, cheese, dressing mix and remaining oil; toss to coat.

-- Arrange pieces in a 9-in. x 5-in. oval on a greased baking sheet, layering as needed.
+- Arrange pieces in a 9-in. x 5-in. oval on a parchment paper-lined baking sheet, layering as needed.
 Cover and let rise in a warm place for 30 minutes or until doubled.

 Reviews for Pull-Apart Bacon Bread